• Home

 Recommended Video

-If you strip out food and energy from the “core” CPI, it rose just 0.2% and 2.9% over the year, softer than expected and suggesting that the spillover was relatively limited.
+If you strip out food and energy from the “core” CPI, it rose just 0.2% in May and 2.9% over the year, softer than expected and suggesting that the spillover was relatively limited.
 That’s the number the Fed actually watches, and it isn’t flashing the overheating signs that could force its hand.

-Yet an inflation rate above 4% makes a rate cut harder for new Fed chair Kevin Warsh to justify, especially after a surprisingly strong May jobs report.
+Yet an inflation rate above 4% makes a rate cut harder for new Fed Chair Kevin Warsh to justify, especially after a surprisingly strong May jobs report.
 The risk now is that the oil shock, like the previous supply shocks that have battered the economy since the pandemic, proves to be sticky.

 But the American public is showing signs of fatigue with five years of above-2% inflation.
 Consumer sentiment fell to a record low in May, marking its third straight monthly drop, with 57% of Americans reporting that high prices are eroding their finances.
 Wednesday’s print showed that wages rose just 3.4% over the year, meaning that 4.2% inflation is beginning to outpace workers’ pay gains as prices rise in gas, electricity, food, and medical care.